 AMISH WEDDING CAKE

-My friend Rita in Punxatawney, Pennsylvania (no, she is a not a groundhog, but I do consider Rita my friend, she is a wonderful reader who reads The Amish Cook in The Punxsutawney Spirit and has been very helpful to me over the past year!)
-Anyway, she attended a wedding of an Amish couple in Pennsylvania a year or so ago and shared with me some rare photos of the cake which I thought I would share with all of you.
+My friend Rita in Punxatawney, Pennsylvania attended a wedding of an Amish couple in Pennsylvania a year or so ago and shared with me some rare photos of the cake which I thought I would share with all of you.
 We are, after all, approaching Amish wedding season. (not sure why the cake is cracked)

 The cake is very plain in both color and decor, but still ornate enough to mark the occasion.
 Also, notice the table service next to the cake, far fancier than what you’d find at almost any other time.
 The wider shot below shows some of the pretty flowers and other decor to mark this great day.
 The cake is displayed in a “wedding corner”, which is common custom among the Amish.

 Most Amish wedding cakes are pretty plain.
 I wrote about Amish wedding cakes last year and linked to a photo of a wedding cake made by an Amish woman in Fredonia, Pennsylvania.
 Notice the fancier flair to that cake?